lareza-farhan-wanaghi/algorithms-part-2/readme.md

 # Description
-This repo contains my solutions for the [Algorithm Part 2](https://www.coursera.org/learn/algorithms-part2) course assignments.
+This repository contains my solutions for the [Algorithm Part 2](https://www.coursera.org/learn/algorithms-part2) course assignments.

 ## Inner-folders descriptions:
 - <strong>wordnet</strong>: Solution for the week 1 section "Directed Graphs" assignment.
 Activities involved: applying a digraph data structure and using a BFS algorithm to simulate a WordNet, a semantic lexicon for the English language.
 [Learn more](https://coursera.cs.princeton.edu/algs4/assignments/wordnet/specification.php)